 May to October

 Drought tolerant.
 Attracts bees and butterflies.
 Aromatic foliage.
 May need winter protection in damp and colder areas if below -5 degrees.
 If in doubt take cuttings as an insurance policy.
 Slugs may attack young foliage.
 Propagate by division in spring or semi-ripe cuttings from non flowering shoots in summer.
 Hardy perennial.
+(Bare roots take up to 6-8 weeks to appear after planting.)

 All our plants have a guideline temperature for how well they will tolerate winter cold.